plugdata-team/plugdata/Resources/Documentation/ELSE/gaussian~.md

 outlets:
   1st:
   - type: signal
-    description: gaussian wave signal
+    description: Gaussian wave signal

 ---

-[gaussian~] is a gaussian oscillator.
+[gaussian~] is a Gaussian oscillator.
 It accepts negative frequencies, has inlets for width, phase sync and phase modulation.